The Bankrate promise

 Other ways to lease a car with bad credit

-If you cannot get a lease or a lease with favorable terms, a lease transfer may be an option.
+- Lease transfer: A lease transfer may be an option if you cannot get a lease or a lease with favorable terms.
 Companies like SwapALease and LeaseTrader specialize in pairing people who want to get out of a lease with those who want a lease.
 While lease takeovers still require a credit check to qualify, the terms could be more favorable without requiring a down payment.

 The bottom line

-Although it is possible to lease a car with bad credit, you may not receive a competitive lease offer.
+Although leasing a car with bad credit is possible, you may not receive a competitive lease offer.
 This could mean a larger down payment, higher monthly payments or leasing a car that isn’t your first choice.

 If you have time, taking steps to improve your credit score could result in a better lease agreement in the future.
 Shop around and try to negotiate the terms of your lease, no matter your credit score, to obtain the best deal possible.